 Gabapentin is an anticonvulsant medication that doctors often prescribe to prevent seizures in people with epilepsy.
 It is not a cure for epilepsy, but it can help people manage the condition.
 Gabapentin is generally safe, but it can cause side effects, some of which may require medical attention.

-In this article, we look at the potential side effects of gabapentin and whether or not they differ between men and women.
-We also cover when to see a doctor.
+In this article, we look at the potential side effects of gabapentin and whether or not they differ between people of different genders.
+We also cover when to contact a doctor.